xTooth/Bird-encounter-app/README.md

 And then for the tricky part. create a local file called .env in which you need to define 2 things:

 ```
-MONGODB_URI= <here goes YOUR very own MongoDB URI behind which there should be an empty or a>
+MONGODB_URI= <here goes YOUR very own MongoDB URI behind which there should be an empty or a compatible dataset>
 PORT=3001
 ```
 after this both the front end and the back end should build after runnoing the command: ```npn install``` in the root of their respective directories.